 Documents and publications that will be kept for less than 30 years may be suitable for production on recycled papers.
 Examples of these records are:

 Papers intended for photocopiers and laser printers have specifically formulated strength, surface, and moisture properties to meet the operational requirements of those machines.
-Recycled paper, both 100 per cent and other, should only be used for photocopying and laser printing if it is specifically formulated for these uses, ie if it is a recycled photocopy paper, rather than just a recycled bond paper.
+A paper should only be used for photocopying or laser printing if it is specifically formulated for these uses and is described as a copy paper on its packaging.

 Contact the Agency Service Centre.